-If you are a lover of the seaside, Southend-on-sea is sure to appeal.
+If you are a lover of the seaside, moving to Southend on Sea is sure to appeal.

-For a more in-depth look at this popular town check out our Southend-on-sea blog!
+For a more in-depth look at this popular town check out our Southend-on-sea article!

 We simply couldn’t write a blog about the best Essex coastal towns and not include this famous location.

 Leigh-on-Sea is a worthy addition to our list of best Essex coastal towns, offering residents a delightful blend of seaside living, rich history, and a vibrant community atmosphere.